angular/angular-cli/packages/@ngtools/webpack/README.md

 }
 ```

-The loader works with the webpack plugin to compile your TypeScript.
+The loader works with webpack plugin to compile your TypeScript.
 It's important to include both, and to not include any other TypeScript compiler loader.

-For Angular version 5 and up, import `AngularCompilerPlugin` instead of `AotPlugin`.

 ## Options